An AI-native operating system

 Modern desktop environment running on the Wayland display protocol — a full graphical workstation, not just a CLI tool.

-Graphical installer for permanent deployment to hardware.
-No manual partitioning or command-line installation required.
+Dialog-based installer for permanent deployment to hardware.
+Auto-installs dependencies, supports auto and manual partitioning.

 Security Research Platform

-Derived from direct experience building and operating an AI-native OS.
-Three privilege escalation tiers studied: sandboxed, sudo-elevated, and web-enabled.
+Empirically identified through building and operating an AI-native OS.
+Three privilege escalation stages studied: user-level, sudo-enabled, and web-enabled.

 Download JARVIS OS